 If you were lucky enough to quarantine with your family or with people you enjoy being around, you might be able to relate to this.
 As sad as it sounds, my family and I haven’t spent this much time together…ever!
 We were able to spend so much quality time together without having to plan or make a huge effort.
 It made me realize how little family time we actually had.
 And although we say we’ll try to insist on more family time when the “world opens back up”, I know it’s never going to be the same.

 2: Working from home

 Not everyone enjoyed working from home.
 There are definitely pros and cons.
-However, I liked how most people adjusted to Zoom meetings, phone calls, and emails.
+However, I liked how most companies adjusted to Zoom meetings, phone calls, and emails.
+Over the years many of us complained about meetings that could have been emails and now it’s become the norm.
 Most of my work could be done from home as well as for many of my friends and family members.
 It made me realize how many things were unnecessary and time consuming such as traffic, meetings, and etc. Although I love getting fresh air and getting outside, many have confided in me that they were able to practice self-care more: incorporating exercise in their life, eating on their own schedule, using the bathroom without having to excuse themselves, running errands, making doctor appointments, and caring for their children, etc.

 3: Less crowds